 PBA 2050 however, projects more than 9,000 households in Brisbane by 2050 where the City currently has approximately 1,900 households.
 That proposed methodology applied to this RHNA cycle would generate an estimated allocation of 2,819 units, within a single 8-year RHNA cycle.
-And this is the more conservative approach that ABAG is considering.
-The Modified Option 8A that some jurisdictions are advocating would result in Brisbane being saddled with 7,591 units of housing in one RHNA cycle.
+The previously rejected Modified Option 8A that some jurisdictions are advocating would result in Brisbane being saddled with 7,591 units of housing in one RHNA cycle.
 For context, our current RHNA obligation is 83 units of housing, and we've already started planning for more than 1,800 units.
-The PBA's projection that the City quadruple this commitment is absolutely unrealistic given the geography of the City and impossible given the decades and costs of the environmental cleanup that would be required before most parts of the Baylands could even be suitable for housing.
+The PBA's projection that the City quadruple this commitment is absolutely unrealistic given the geography of the City and impossible given the decades and costs of the environmental cleanup that would be required before most parts of the Baylands could even be made suitable for housing.
 The lack of adequate consideration of these constraints in PBA 2050 creates a starting point for Brisbane that sets our City up to fail and to suffer the funding penalties for failure.
-Brisbane continues to work with ABAG and MTC to incorporate these limiting factors into the planning process as they will improve the accuracy of the regional model.